 Finding An ABA Therapist

-First, they need to be qualified and educated or board-certified analyst.
-This means that they have a master’s degree or doctorate in psychology or another equivalent.
+First, they need to be qualified and educated or board-certified analysts.
+This means they have a master’s degree, a doctorate in psychology, or equivalent.
 They also need a license to practice and need to pass an exam.

 If you cannot find a board-certified analyst, your next option is a registered behavioral technician.
 They work under the supervision of a board-certified analyst.

-To find either a technician or analyst, there are a couple of places you can search for.
-Preferably, your pediatrician or other medical providers may have a recommendation of a provider who can do an intake.
-You can also explore an online directory for locals in your area, or check with your insurance company about who may be in your network.
+To find a technician or analyst, you can search for a few places.
+Preferably, your pediatrician or other medical providers may recommend a provider who can do an intake.
+You can also explore an online directory for locals in your area or check with your insurance company about who may be in your network.